ha0ye/notes/interview_notes.md

 - metadata on source and methodology

 motivations:
-- specific use cases or structuring can change - you can't predict these!
+- needs for data can change (plots, analyses, combining with other data) - you can't predict these!
 - being able to adapt the data later saves time OR makes some things possible (if you forget how the data originated later)
+- be kind to your future self and collaborators

 - I gave a guest lecture for a class once
 	- one of the students came up to me afterwards -